-Dharma Sharing Program
+Dharma Outreach Program

 One of the most powerful teachings Thay has offered us is that the next Buddha may well be a Sangha, a community of practice.
 A community that offers teachings and practices of mindfulness, loving speech, and deep listening is a powerful force of transformation and healing in this world.